 and

-Now the disk $\overline{v}_2$ can be glued to $v_1$ along the Hamiltonian chords $a_0,\ldots,a_s$; the result is a genus-0 surface in $X$, with $s+1$ holes.
+Now the disc $\overline{v}_2$ can be glued to $v_1$ along the Hamiltonian chords $a_0,\ldots,a_s$; the result is a genus-0 surface in $X$, with $s+1$ holes.
 The boundary of the $j$th hole has the form $\tilde{u}_j$ described in Definition \ref{definition:strmonpaths}, with $k=k_j$ and $l=l_j$.
-Therefore, by the monotonicity condition, the $j$th hole can be filled in by a disk $u_j$.
+Therefore, by the monotonicity condition, the $j$th hole can be filled in by a disc $u_j$.
 Filling in the holes gives us a closed surface

 We now have

 where the right-hand side follows by the `Composition' property of the Maslov index \cite[Theorem C.3.5]{mcduffsalamon}.
 Substituting in \eqref{eqn:v1rig} and \eqref{eqn:v2rig} and rearranging, we obtain